pinheadmz/monthly-balance/README.md

 [a socket timeout error](https://github.com/bcoin-org/bcoin/issues/842) is fixed.
 The plugin stubs the `'block rescan'` socket hook in WalletDB and checks the timestamp of every block that gets passed to the wallet.
-After scanning the _first block of each month_ (GMT by default), the wallet's balance is queried, reported in the log and added to the output file.
+After scanning the _first block of each month_ (GMT by default, adjusted by the argument `--timezone=<number>`), the wallet's balance is queried, reported in the log and added to the output file.

 Once the rescan has finished (or if no rescan was triggered at all, i.e. no `--rescanheight` parameter was set), the plugin will continue to monitor each